Xilinx/Vitis-AI/models/AI-Model-Zoo/README.md

 ### caffe-xilinx
 This is a custom distribution of caffe.
-Please use **caffe-xilinx** to test/finetune the caffe models listed in this page.
+Please use **caffe-xilinx** to test and finetune the caffe models listed in this page.

 ## Model Download
 Please visit our **[model-list]** in this page.
 You will get downloadlink and MD5 of all the released models, including pre-compiled models running on different platforms.